fatemechangizian/Digital-Image-Processing-Using-MATLAB/README.md

 # Digital-Image-Processing-Using-MATLAB
 “Digital Image Processing” Workshop - Based on Digital Image Processing Book by Rafael C. Gonzalez and Richard E. Woods Digital image processing Project by SIP Lab Under Supervision of Mr. Faghihi (who is one of the PhD lab members).
-These Problems introduces basic concepts and methodologies applicable to digital image processing, and to develop a foundation that can be used as the basis for further study and research in this field based on Digital Image Processing.
+These Problems introduces basic concepts and methodologies applicable to digital image processing, and to develop a foundation that can be used as the basis for further study and research in this field.

 Outline:

-1. Session one:
+1. Part one:

 MATLAB Problem 1.3: Histogram Processing - Histogram Equalizing

-2. Session two:
+2. Part two:

 MATLAB Problem 2.1: Filter - Filtering an Image